antvis/G6/docs/manual/middle/elements/nodes/defaultNode.en.md

     {
       id: 'node0',
       size: 100,
-      shape: 'rect',
+      type: 'rect',
       // ...    // Other properties for this node
       style: {
-        // ...  // Style properties for this node
+        // ...  // Style properties for this node.
+Different styles for different types of nodes can be refered to the subdocuments
       },
     },
     {
       id: 'node1',
       size: [50, 100],
-      shape: 'ellipse',
+      type: 'ellipse',
       // ...    // Other properties for this node
       style: {
-        // ...  // Style properties for this node
+        // ...  // Style properties for this node.
+Different styles for different types of nodes can be refered to the subdocuments
       },
     },
     // ... // Other nodes